emqx/emqx-usage-example/multi-tenancy/README.md

 Below are more possible solutions:

-- TLS SNI (Server name indication), wihch can be forwarded by LB.
+- TLS SNI (Server name indication).
+If TLS is terminated by load balancer, it can still be forwarded to EMQX in proxy-protocol headers.
-- Client ID prefix.
+- Sub-string of Client ID.
+For example, hyphen-separated prefix of the client ID.
-- Username or username prefix.
+- Username (or sub-string).
-- JWT (as password) claim.

 The tenant ID is stored as a client attribute named `tns`(as in tenant namespace).
 It technically can be named something else, however our plan is to make it a conventional client attribute key.